-FRE 212 Readings in French (3)

-Students will apply the knowledge of vocabulary and syntax acquired in Basic French to a variety of printed, Web-based, or captioned video materials in French.
+FRE 212 Readings in French (3) Students will apply the knowledge of vocabulary and syntax acquired in Basic French to a variety of printed, Web-based, or captioned video materials in French.
 Readings will be chosen for their cultural value, interest, and accessibility.
 Emphasis on grammar recognition rather than on production.
 Dictionary skills will be reinforced, allowing students to challenge themselves with texts of varying levels of complexity.
 Sessions in the department's computer laboratory will supplement classroom instruction as appropriate.
 Prerequisite: FRE 112.

-FRE 311 Advanced French I (3)

-Composition and readings.
+FRE 295 Special Topics (1-5) Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 295 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
+FRE 311 Advanced French I (3) Composition and readings.
 Prerequisite: FRE 211,212, or the equivalent.

-FRE 312 Advance French II (3)

-Composition and readings.
+FRE 312 Advance French II (3) Composition and readings.
 Prerequisite: FRE 311.
+FRE 395 Special Topics (1-5) Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 395 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
+FRE 402 Translation of French to English: Theory and Practice (3) This course is an introduction to the theory and practice of translating texts from French to English.
+Materials will be drawn from a variety of disciplines.
+Students will receive training in the use of the correct technical terminology for translation work as well as practice in acquiring the necessary skills needed to perform translations that are both correct and idiomatic.
+Prerequisite: FRE 312 or permission of the department; ENG 203.
+FRE 403 French Literature to 1700 (3) A survey of French literature of the Middle Ages, Renaissance, and Classical period.
+Prerequisite: FRE 211,212, or the equivalent.
+FRE 406 French Literature Since 1700 (3) Prerequisite: FRE 211,212, or the equivalent.